 - For any documents that are not in English, they must be translated.
 The translations must be done by a certified translator accompanied by an affidavit from the person who completed the translation.
 A certified copy of the original document may also be required.

-Remember, the documents required heavily depend on the country that your partner is applying from.
-Therefore, it is imperative that the applicant knows what documents are required of them.
-It can take up to three months or more to get all these documents together, so make sure you allow yourself enough time.
+Remember, the required documents heavily depend on the country your partner is applying from.
+Therefore, the applicant must know what documents are required of them.
+It can take up to three months or more to get all these documents together, so allow yourself enough time.

 HOW DOES THE APPLICATION PROCESS WORK?